 Most vehicles in New Zealand must be continuously licensed.
 If they're not, licensing fees accrue and, where they remain unpaid, we may recover them through a debt collection agency.

-You can avoid these issues by registering a vehicle in your name using the MR13C form.
+You can avoid these issues by registering a vehicle in your name using the Trader notice of acquisition form (MR13C).
 Using the MR13C means that the vehicle becomes part of the trader network.
 While in the network, vehicles don't have to be licensed continuously and can remain unlicensed for two years from the last licence or exemption expiry date.

 If you haven't sold the vehicle after two years, you need to apply for exemption from continuous vehicle licensing to prevent cancellation of the vehicle's registration, which you can do online:

-Any delay in completing the MR13B may result in the previous registered person being held responsible for payment of licence fees for a vehicle they no longer own.
+Any delay in completing the MR13B online may result in the previous registered person being held responsible for payment of licence fees for a vehicle they no longer own.
 You'll be responsible for settling this with the registered person.

 If you're selling a vehicle that is subject to road user charges (RUC) you're legally required to ensure it has a current RUC licence.
 Vehicles subject to RUC include those that are: